Hacker0x01/docs.hackerone.com/docs/hackers/tax-forms.md

 6. If you make a mistake, you have the ability to start over without involving Support.
 On the **Settings > Payments page**, you will have an opportunity to abandon an in-progress tax form, and you will receive confirmation through your email that this has occurred.

-You can refer to these links for instructions on how to fill out your respective tax form:
+You can refer to these links for instructions on how to fill out your respective tax form.
+Please note for American citizens living internationally that the instructions will not tell you how to fill out your W-9.
+Please use commas in the "city/state/zip" box to format your international address as: "City, Postal Code, Country.”
 * W-8BEN: https://www.irs.gov/pub/irs-pdf/iw8ben.pdf
 * W-8BEN-E: https://www.irs.gov/pub/irs-pdf/iw8bene.pdf
 * W-9: https://www.irs.gov/pub/irs-pdf/iw9.pdf